NativeScript/docs-v7/docs/core-concepts/utils.md

 # Utils

-To use the functionality provided by the `utils/utils` and `utils/mainthread-helper` modules, first require/import the modules:
+To use the functionality provided by the `utils/utils` module, first require/import the module:

 ```JavaScript
 const utilsModule = require("tns-core-modules/utils/utils");